Zionism as settler colonialism: Concepts

-In Patrick Wolfe's model, settler colonialism differs from classical colonialism in that it focuses on eliminating or removing, rather than exploiting, the original inhabitants of a territory.
-As theorized by Wolfe, settler colonialism is an ongoing "structure, not an event" aimed at replacing a native population.
+According to Fayez Sayegh, then director of the Palestine Research Center, Settler colonialism differs from classical colonialism in that it focuses on eliminating or removing, rather than exploiting, the original inhabitants of a territory.
+As theorized by Patrick Wolfe, settler colonialism is an ongoing "structure, not an event" aimed at replacing a native population.
 Settler colonialism operates by processes including physical elimination of native inhabitants but also can encompass projects of assimilation, segregation, miscegenation, religious conversion, and incarceration.
-Commentators, such as Daiva Stasiulis, Nira Yuval-Davis, and Joseph Massad have included Israel in their global analysis of settler societies.
+Scholars, such as sociologists Daiva Stasiulis, Nira Yuval-Davis, and specialist in middle eastern studies Joseph Massad have included Israel in their global analyses of settler societies.

 Ancient Israel has also been analyzed as a case of settler colonialism.